Paul Bettencourt

 Paul David Bettencourt (born October 20, 1958) is an American politician and businessman based out of Houston, Texas, who serves as a Republican member of the Texas State Senate from District 7.
 On January 13, 2015, he succeeded state Senator Dan Patrick of Houston, who successfully ran for Lieutenant Governor of Texas.

 Political career

 Harris County Tax Assessor-Collector

 From 1998 to early in 2008, Bettencourt was the Tax Assessor-Collector of his native Harris County, the third largest county in the United States.
+This role is responsible for collecting and dispersing property taxes, and voter registration.

 Bettencourt won reelection in 2000, 2004, and 2008.

+Controversy

 The Democratic Party and plaintiffs filed suit and requested a temporary restraining order against the Voter Registrar Bettencourt after the 2008 election, asking a Federal Judge to block the counting of 7000+ provisional ballots from the November 2008 election.
 However, the temporary restraining order was denied by the Judge.
 All 7000+ provisional ballots were reviewed by Election Officials, and either rejected or accepted and then electronically counted.

+The Democratic Party also alleged that Bettencourt purposely rejected new voter applications to limit the number of new voters in Harris County.
+In December 2008, Bettencourt stepped down from his role shortly after winning reelection, and a day after the Democratic Party levied these allegations.
+Bettencourt indicated that he was leaving his role as the Tax Assessor-Collector for a job in the private sector, making the decision weeks after winning reelection for a third time.

+In 2009 Bettencourt started Bettencourt Tax Advisors LLC, a tax advising business that specializes in helping Texas homeowners protest their property taxes.
+Bettencourt refers to himself as "The Taxman."